jjaykim/Digging/README.md

-# Digging
+# JAY's Digging Log

-JAY's Digging Log
+## Record what I studied and what I made a mistake.